 TRB Table 2b is the MTA Consolidated Statement of Operations by Category.
 It sets forth, by major category, for the five years ended December 31, 2022, all of the system operating revenues, expenses, adjustments, prior-year carryover and net cash balance.
 The information in the table has been prepared by MTA management based on MTA financial plans.
-The amounts indicated in the "Actual" columns for 2018 to 2021 reflect actual information based on the historical audited financial statements of MTA and its subsidiaries, and amounts for 2022 are preliminary actuals based on unaudited financial statements.
+The amounts indicated in the "Actual" columns for 2018 to 2022 reflect actual information based on the historical audited financial statements of MTA and its subsidiaries.
 The information in TRB Table 2b may not be indicative of future results of operations and financial condition.